barhanc/notes/comp-sci/computer_basics.md

 The solution to this dilemma is that the microprocessor, in its power-on default state, is hard-wired to fetch that first instruction from a predetermined address in memory.
-This first instruction, which is loaded into the processor’s instruction register, is the first line of a program called the **BIOS** that lives in a special set of storage locations—a small read-only memory **(ROM) module attached to the computer’s motherboard**.
+This first instruction, which is loaded into the processor’s instruction register, is the first line of a program called the **BIOS** (Basic Input/Output System) that lives in a special set of storage locations—a small read-only memory **(ROM) module attached to the computer’s motherboard**.
 It’s the job of the BIOS to perform basic tests of the RAM and peripherals in order to verify that everything is working properly.
 Then the boot process can continue.

 At the end of the BIOS program lies a jump instruction, the target of which is the location of a **bootloader program**.
 By using a jump, the BIOS hands off control of the system to this second